Your Hub for Unforgettable Adventures

 FINAL PROTOTYPE

-Using my revised wireframes, the information from my usability tests, and my new brand guide, I now worked on creating final, high fidelity wireframes and created a final prototype.
-With Tavern’s branding defined, I worked on incorporating their identity to craft the visual design of their new application.
+Using the revised wireframes, usability test insights, and the new brand guide, I created high-fidelity wireframes and a final prototype.
+With Tavern's branding defined, I integrated its identity to shape the visual design of the app.

 15